-You will complete two controlled assessment tasks based on Components 1 and 2 of the course, worth 30% each of the final grade.
-For Component 1 you will complete a study looking at how people change over different life stages and how two individuals have dealt with the same life event, for example marriage.
+You will complete two controlled assessments tasks lasting 4 hours each based on Components 1 and 2 of the course, these are worth 60% of the final grade.
+For Component 1 you will complete a series of studies looking at how people change over two of their different life stages and how they have dealt with certain 'factors' during these life stages, for example their lifestyle choices or their environment.
 For Component 2 you will complete a review into the health and care services available in your local area and demonstrate care values in one or more simulated real life situations.